 Deaths from miscarriage occurred most frequently at tertiary/central hospitals (43%) followed by regional (28%), and district (21%) hospitals.
 Of the subcategories of miscarriage, 64% were classified as septic miscarriage, 19% as deaths from haemorrhage (non-traumatic), 4% as deaths from uterine trauma, and 7% were classified as gestational trophoblastic disease.
 Nine cases (5%) followed a legal termination of pregnancy, which raises some concern about the standards of safety at some legal TOP sites.
 HIV status was only obtained from 60% of women who died from miscarriage.
 Of those who were tested, 55% were HIV infected.
 The final cause of death was septic shock in 56% and hypovolaemic shock in 31%.
 The most frequent patient behaviour-related avoidable factors were delay in accessing medical help, no antenatal care, and unsafe abortion.
-The latter was documented in 16% of miscarriage deaths where avoidable factors were unavailability of appropriate skill on-site, delay in attending to the patient due to an overburdened service and lack of access to an intensive care unit.
-With regard to management by healthcare providers, there were avoidable factors in 74% of cases at district hospital level, 65% of cases at regional hospital and 58% of cases at tertiary/central level.
-The most frequent healthcare providers were inadequate initial assessment and failure to make the diagnosis, substandard care despite making the right diagnosis, and substandard resuscitation of circulatory shock, whether due to sepsis or hypovolaemia.
+The latter was documented in 16% of miscarriage deaths where avoidable factors were assessable, a reduction from the 25% in 2017-2019.
+The most frequent administrative avoidable factors were unavailability of appropriate skill on-site. delay in attending to the patient due to an overburdened service and lack of access to an intensive care unit.
+Regarding management by healthcare providers, there were avoidable factors in 74% of cases at district hospital level, 65% of cases at regional hospital and 58% of cases at tertiary/central level.
+The most frequent healthcare provider-related avoidable factors were inadequate initial assessment and failure to make the diagnosis, substandard care despite making the right diagnosis, and substandard resuscitation of circulatory shock, whether due to sepsis or hypovolaemia.
 In 16% of cases, there was no resuscitation attempted.
 At district hospital level specifically, delay in referral or failure to refer was an additional prominent avoidable factor.
-Anaesthesia was only administered in 45% of cases, suggesting missed opportunities for surgical intervention.
+Anaesthesia was only administered in 55% of cases, suggesting missed opportunities for surgical intervention.